angwm1/angwm1/README.md

 # Hi, I'm Ang Wei Ming 👋

-I'm a Computer Science undergraduate at NTU who enjoys building real systems — from internal ERP tools to AI-driven side projects.
+I'm a **Full-Stack Developer & Computer Science undergraduate at NTU** with experience building
-I like working on problems that involve **architecture, correctness, and long-term maintainability**, not just quick demos.
+web apps, mobile apps, and internal ERP tools across startups, enterprises, and student-led teams.

+I enjoy building **clean, scalable systems**, leading teams, and shipping real products used by thousands of users.

 ---

-## 🚀 What I'm Building
+## 🚀 What I'm Building Now

 ### 🏢 ERP System for AASTAR Trading
 An internal **enterprise ERP system** for a commodity trading company.